 Our experts lead research into bone and soft tissue tumors and have special expertise in novel techniques, including those designed to preserve joint and limb function.
 Chemotherapy and radiation therapy, if necessary, are used in the treatment of these tumors.

 In people with neurofibromatosis (NF), tumors grow in different parts of the nervous system.
-We treat children and adults with all forms of the disease, including NF 1 and 2, and schwannoma, through our Comprehensive Neurofibromatosis Center.
+We treat children and adults with all forms of the disease, including NF1, NF2, and schwannomatosis, through our Comprehensive Neurofibromatosis Center.
 We bring together neurologists, neuro-oncologists, otolaryngologists, neurosurgeons, and pediatric oncologists who create care plans and conduct clinical trials as part of the NF Clinical Trials Consortium.

-The Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders also specializes in cancers specific to children, rare cancers, and conditions normally seen in adults that occasionally occur in children as well.
+The Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders also specializes in treating other types of cancer specific to children, rare cancers, and conditions normally seen in adults that occasionally occur in children as well.